wq/wq/docs/wq-configuration-object.md

 ```

 ## Configuration Options
-The primary configuration section in the wq configuration object is `pages`, which contains detailed information about the [URL structure] of the application.
-For example, the `pages` configuration is used by [wq/app.js] to map URL requests to page templates to render, and also to provide hints to [wq/store.js] and [wq/model.js] as to the structure of the REST API containing the actual data.
+The primary configuration section in the wq configuration object is `pages`, which contains detailed information about the [URL structure][url-structure] of the application.
+For example, the `pages` configuration is used by [@wq/app] to map URL requests to page templates to render, and also to provide hints to [@wq/store] and [@wq/model] as to the structure of the REST API containing the actual data.

 As its name implies, the `pages` section summarizes all of the available "pages" in the application.
 The section is a mapping of page "names" to simple configuration objects describing each respective page.
 Pages fall into two categories depending on whether or not they are backed by a database table (i.e. ORM model in a Django application).

  * Pages backed by a database table are indicated with `"list": true`.
 The name of these pages is the name of the underlying database model.
-Marking a page as `"list": true` implies the presence of list, detail, and edit views for a database entity - all with [corresponding URLs] defined relative to the `url` property defined for the page.
+Marking a page as `"list": true` implies the presence of list, detail, and edit views for a database entity - all with [corresponding URLs][url-structure] defined relative to the `url` property defined for the page.
 List pages are configured in wq.db with `rest.router.register_model()`.

  * Pages without a corresponding model do not have the `list` property set, and have only a single URL which is specified by the `url` property.
 By convention, the name of these pages is usually the same as the URL.
 These pages are configured in wq.db with `rest.router.add_page()`.